 Style: Scotch Ale / Wee Heavy

 Complex gold to bronze color, with a creamy head.
-This beer has not only the lightness and freshness of wheat, but also the creaminess of oats, with a spicy, lemony dryness.
+Freshness of wheat, creaminess of oats, with a spicy, lemony dryness.

 Rince Cochon ~ Belgium

 Burnished gold with a nice white head.
 Spicy with strong fruity esters with a nice spicy/earthy/bitter hop finish.